-Robert J. Leonard provides legislative and regulatory representation on tax, trade, health, energy, pension, social security, retirement and budget policy issues.
+Robert J. Leonard provides legislative and regulatory representation on tax, trade, health, energy, retirement and budget policy issues.

 Practice & Background

-Since leaving public service, Mr. Leonard has been the founding partner of several boutique public policy firms and has represented a wide variety of clients on complex and sophisticated tax policy issues, including global manufacturers, major corporations and partnerships, and businesses in the manufacturing, technology, health care, energy, transportation, insurance and financial service industries.
-In addition, Mr. Leonard has represented several foreign governments on various trade initiatives.
+Since leaving public service, Mr. Leonard has been the founding partner of several boutique public policy firms and has represented a wide variety of clients on complex and sophisticated tax policy issues, including major corporations and partnerships, and businesses in the manufacturing, technology, health care, energy, transportation, insurance and financial service industries.
+In addition, Mr. Leonard has represented a wide variety of clients on various trade and health initiatives.

 - Best Lawyers in America (2012-2015) for government relations.